 in continuation of Inescapable pigeon droppings : chapter 10

-He had by now taught me the uber-important art of making paper airplanes and boats.
+He had by now, taught me the uber-important art of making paper aeroplanes and boats.

 Chapter 11: Turkish Delight